boxart-buddy/docs/docs/installation.md

 ## Automatic Installation

 Run the following from the terminal. <br/><br/>
-It will install all dependencies, Skyscraper, php etc. on macOS and Linux platforms.
+It will install all dependencies, Skyscraper, php etc. on macOS and Linux platforms.<br/>
-Tested and working on Fedora 28, Debian 12, Ubuntu 22 and macOS 14.5. <br/>
+Tested and working on Fedora 28+, Debian 12+, Ubuntu 22+ and macOS 14.5 <br/>

-If it doesn't work on your particular Linux distro please raise an issue.
+If it doesn't work on your particular distro please raise an issue.

+You can view the script being run [here] (https://github.com/boxart-buddy/boxart-buddy/blob/main/install.sh)

 {{< tabs items="macOS,Linux" >}}

 {{< tab >}}
 ```bash
 # change to the directory you want to install Boxart Buddy, typically the home directory
 cd ~
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/boxart-buddy/boxart-buddy/main/install.sh)"
 ```
 {{< /tab >}}

 {{< tab >}}
 ```bash
 # change to the directory you want to install Boxart Buddy, typically the home directory
 cd ~
 wget -q -O - https://raw.githubusercontent.com/boxart-buddy/boxart-buddy/main/install.sh | bash
 ```
 {{< /tab >}}

 {{< /tabs >}}

-## Manual Installation
+## Manual Installation / Development Version

 First [Setup Skyscraper](https://github.com/Gemba/Skyscraper/?tab=readme-ov-file#installation-prerequisites-on-other-systems-or-architectures).
 Make sure you use the [newest fork](https://github.com/Gemba/Skyscraper/)